gmiraval/tuya-android-activator-sdk/README.md

 ### 3.15.3
 * Fix the activator of Zigbee gateway memory leak.
 ### 3.15.1
-* Fix the BLE–Wi-Fi device that can't be configured immediately after it is removed.
+* Fix the BLE + Wi-Fi device that can't be configured immediately after it is removed.